 Ticino, located in the south of Switzerland, offers a magnificent backdrop with a mild climate, subtropical gardens, romantic landscapes, and wild valleys.
 Here, you can also find a wealth of Romanesque churches and picturesque alleys that open up to bustling piazzas.

 At Lake Maggiore, you can savor a Mediterranean atmosphere, with palm trees stretching before snow-capped peaks.
 Cities like Ascona and Locarno celebrate the Dolce Vita.
 The picturesque Piazza Grande in Locarno hosts a renowned film festival every August.
 The largest city in Ticino is Lugano, located on the eponymous lake and surrounded by imposing mountains such as Monte Generoso or San Salvatore.
 The Ticino capital, Bellinzona, impresses with an incredible fortress comprising three well-preserved medieval castles and is a UNESCO World Heritage site.

-Not far from Ascona and close to the Italian border is the small village of Brissago.
-It lies at the lowest point in Switzerland, only 197 metres above sea level.
-Brissago is nestled between the shores of Lake Maggiore and the steep mountain slopes.
-The lower, oldest part of the village huddles around the beautiful Renaissance church of San Pietro e Paolo, surrounded by centuries-old cypress trees.
-Stroll through narrow enchanted alleys and discover the Brissago Islands by boat.
+Brissago, a small village near Ascona, close to the Italian border, is situated in the lowest region of Switzerland, just 197 meters above sea level.
+The village stretches along the shores of Lake Maggiore and the steep slopes of the mountains.
+The oldest part of the village, clustered around the beautiful Renaissance church of San Pietro e Paolo, is surrounded by centuries-old cypress trees.
+In Brissago, you can stroll through narrow, enchanted alleys and explore the Brissago Islands by boat.